solliancenet/azure-machine-learning-service-labs/lab-2/pycharm/README.md

-# Lab 2 - Training a Machine Learning Model using Azure Machine Learning service
+# Lab 2 - Using Azure Machine Learning service Model Versioning and Run History

 In this lab you will use the capabilities of the Azure Machine Learning service to collect model performance metrics and to capture model version, as well as query the experimentation run history to retrieve captured metrics.